 A course emphasizing the principles, skills, procedures, curriculum and materials, primarily drawn from geography, to promote elementary students' abilities to make informed decisions as citizens of a culturally diverse democratic society and independent world.
-Prerequisite: Level 2 Admission to Teacher Education

-ED 305 Georgia Literature A survey of literature of the state of Georgia from its beginnings, through the Southern Renaissance, to the present.
+ED 305 Georgia Literature

+A survey of literature of the state of Georgia from its beginnings, through the Southern Renaissance, to the present.
 Emphasis is on reading, in historical context, selected works by major authors and analyzing these works in critical essays, research papers and/or reports.
 The class will be available to English and education majors.
 Prerequisite: any 200-level English survey course

-ED 306 Science Methods for Middle Grades Teachers
+ED 306 Science Methods for Middle Grades Teachers 3 Hours

 This class will expose potential middle grades educators to the essential elements of planning, classroom management, teaching, and evaluation in the middle grades science classroom.
-The course is organized around an 8 week field placement experience and three major themes: (1) engaging students in active learning in science; (2) teaching science for all students; and (3) continuing to learn from your own teaching.
-Prerequisite: Level 2 Admission to Teacher Education
+The course is organized around an 8-week field placement experience and three major themes: (1) engaging students in active learning in science; (2) teaching science for all students; and (3) continuing to learn from your own teaching.